 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

-If you are going through a divorce you need to keep paying the mortgage, even if you have moved out of the family home.
+If you are going through a divorce and both you and your ex-partner’s name are on the mortgage, you are both responsible for paying the mortgage until a financial settlement is reached.
+This is true, even if one of you has moved out of the family home.

 When two people take out a joint mortgage, both agree to be equally liable for the debt until the mortgage is paid off, not just while you live in the property.

 Missing payments will damage your credit score and that of your ex-partner’s.
 In the worst case, it could lead to repossession of the property.
 You should also be wary of forcing your ex-partner to pay more than you do, as this can be used against you in any future financial dispute.

 What happens to a joint mortgage during a divorce?

 As soon as you know you will be separating, let your mortgage lender know, especially if you could struggle to meet your mortgage payments.

 Banks are usually sympathetic towards couples going through divorce or separation and may be willing to offer you a payment holiday to help ease the added financial strain.